CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

   * Closed scene renders much slower.
 Less rays got terminated because all rays will hit at least a wall, if not a light source.
     * As a result, closed scene is much brighter.

-* Thrust vs. custom work-efficient compaction
+* Thrust vs. custom work-efficient compaction:
   * Thrust is still faster performance-wise.
   * Custom implementation only loosely match the performance of Thrust.
   * Interestingly, the performance gap doesn't seem to change a lot with varying input size.
 Perhaps the bottlenecks are some fixed calculations that's sub-optimal.